meilisearch/documentation/reference/features/dumps.md

 ## Use cases

-Dumps are used to restore your database after updating MeiliSearch or to communicate between MeiliSearch instances without having to worry about their respective versions.
+Dumps are used to restore your database after [updating MeiliSearch](/create/how_to/updating.md) or to copy your database to other MeiliSearch instances without having to worry about their respective versions.